AdobeDocs/media-analytics.en/help/reporting/metrics/chapter-starts.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.chapterDetails.isStarted = true` when a `media.chapterStart` event is received.
+The media backend sets `mediaReporting.chapterDetails.isStarted = true` when a [chapter start](/help/implementation/events/chapters/chapter-start.md) event is received.
 The metric is reported on the chapter close call.

 | Reporting system | Source |
 | --- | --- |